kubeshop/botkube-docs/blog/executor-plugins.md

 ### Why it's worth it

-Because with just a few lines of code, we will automate the process of creating a GitHub issue that out-of-the box contains Kubernetes-specific information useful for further debugging.
+With just a few lines of code, we will automate the process of creating a GitHub issue that out-of-the box contains Kubernetes-specific information useful for further debugging.
 All of that, directly from Slack, Discord, Mattermost, or MS Teams!
 No need for connecting to your cluster in your terminal, installing and running `kubectl` commands and copy-pasting fetched details into your browser.

 Instead, you will be able to type `@Botkube gh create issue pod/foo` from any device that has access to your chat, including mobile apps.